 Dr. Purnendu "Sandy" Dasgupta, Paul Whitfield Horn Professor from 1992-2006.
-Currently the Department Chair and Jenkins Garrett Professor in the Department of Chemistry and Biochemistry at the University of Texas at Arlington.
+Currently the Jenkins Garrett Professor in the Department of Chemistry and Biochemistry at the University of Texas at Arlington.

 Purnendu (Sandy) Dasgupta was born in 1949 in Kolkata, India.
 He received a BSc (Honors) in chemistry in 1968 and an MSc in inorganic chemistry in 1970 both from the University of Burdwan in India.
 He then worked as a trainee researcher at the Department of Physical Chemistry at The Indian Institution of Cultivation of Sciences, in the same laboratories once graced by C. V. Raman.
 He went to Louisiana State University at Baton Rouge for his PhD in 1973, and received his degree in analytical chemistry under the tutelage of Philip W. West in 1977.
 Afterward, he worked at LSU as a part time instructor and researcher and joined the California Primate Research Center at the University of California at Davis in 1979 as an assistant Research Chemist.
 He joined the faculty of the Department of Chemistry at Texas Tech University in 1981 and rose through the ranks to be elected a Paul Whitfield Horn Professor of Chemistry in 1992, the youngest person to be so honored at that time.
-After 25 years at Texas Tech, he left for the University of Texas at Arlington where he is presently Jenkins Garrett Professor and the Chairman of the Department of Chemistry.
+After 25 years at Texas Tech, he left for the University of Texas at Arlington where he presently holds the Hamish Small Chair in Ion Analysis at the Department of Chemistry and Biochemistry.